-Fort Bend, Texas—Child Advocates of Fort Bend, Texas, serves abused and neglected children through two programs.
+Rosenberg, Texas—Child Advocates of Fort Bend serves abused and neglected children through two programs.
 For abused and neglected children in the child welfare system, the agency pairs each child with a court appointed special advocate (CASA) volunteer.
 These volunteers advocate in court for a child's physical, emotional, and educational needs.

 At its Children's Advocacy Center, children can tell their stories to a forensic interviewer in a safe, child-friendly environment and receive therapy and case management support so that they can heal from the trauma of abuse.
-Child Advocates collaborates with the district attorneys, county attorneys, law enforcement and Children's Protective Services.
-Since its inception in 1991, Child Advocates has served nearly 10,000 children.
+Child Advocates of Fort Bend collaborates with the district attorneys, county attorneys, law enforcement and Children's Protective Services.
+Since its inception in 1991, Child Advocates of Fort Bend has served nearly 10,000 children.

-When Child Advocates was founded, the organization made two promises.
+When Child Advocates of Fort Bend was founded, the organization made two promises.
 The first was that every single child in the CPS system would have a CASA volunteer.
 The second was that all of its services would always be free.

-As the need for Child Advocates has increased in the community, expenses continued to rise, and the economy took a turn for the worse, development directors worried that they might not be able to continue upholding those promises if they didn't revamp their fundraising program.
+As the need for Child Advocates of Fort Bend has increased in the community, expenses continued to rise, and the economy took a turn for the worse, development directors worried that they might not be able to continue upholding those promises if they didn't revamp their fundraising program.

-Ruthanne Mefford, executive director, says that Child Advocates came to Benevon because they wanted "control and predictability" in their fundraising.
+Ruthanne Mefford, executive director, says that Child Advocates of Fort Bend came to Benevon because they wanted "control and predictability" in their fundraising.

 "We wanted to have the ability to project and have ongoing fundraising programs, rather than starting from scratch every year," she says.